parenthetical-e/fmri/catreward/ANALYSIS.markdown

 	cr_L1_contrast_wl(101,'spm_task')
 	cr_L1_contrast_wl(101,'spm_local')

 Did the development on 101, then pulled a copy of 102 and 108 for confirmation.
+Then created the below, and ran it over all Ss (~ 3 hrs).

+	cr_L1_batch()